-Every blogger should create a lead magnet to help convert readers into email subscribers.
+Every blogger should create an opt-in freebie to help convert readers into email subscribers.

 Just in case you’re not sure what a lead magnet is, it’s a free offer or free gift that you giveaway on your blog in exchange for contact information from your readers.